SummaryRead the full fact sheet

 Demyelination causes inflammation and scarring (multiple sclerosis means ‘many scars’).
 The formation of these scars, known as plaques or lesions, affects your nerves’ ability to transmit messages between your brain and other parts of your body.

 Demyelination can occur anywhere in the central nervous system.
 For this reason, everyone’s experience of MS is unique.
-People with MS can experience a wide range of symptoms, and can be affected differently at various stages in their life.
+People with MS can experience a , and can be affected differently at various stages in their life.

 After demyelination occurs, the brain works to repair the tissue and resolve the inflammation.
 While doing so it can redirect messages to other parts of your brain.
 It’s a bit like travelling on a highway and being redirected to take an alternative road or path due to roadworks.